tedana’s denoising approach

 The number of selected principal components depends on the selection criteria.

-For this PCA method in particular, --tedpca
+For this PCA method in particular, --tedpca provides three different options

 to select the PCA components based on three widely-used model selection criteria:

-: the Akaike Information Criterion (AIC), which is the least aggressive option; i.e., returns the largest number of components.
+mdl: the Minimum Description Length (MDL), which is the most aggressive option; i.e. returns the least number of components.kic: the Kullback-Leibler Information Criterion (KIC), which stands in the middle in terms of aggressiveness.
+You can see how KIC is related to AIC here.aic: the Akaike Information Criterion (AIC), which is the least aggressive option; i.e., returns the largest number of components.
 We have chosen AIC as the default PCA criterion because it tends to result in fewer components than the Kundu methods, which increases the likelihood that the ICA step will successfully converge, but also, in our experience, retains enough components for meaningful interpretation later on.

 Note

 Please, bear in mind that this is a data-driven dimensionality reduction approach.
-The default

-returns more components than expected.
+Consider kic and mdl options if running tedana with aic returns more components than expected.

 There is no definitively right number of components, but, for typical fMRI datasets, if the PCA